 Simply put, smoking is the singlemost important preventable cause of illness and death.

-For one, it can cause bad breath as well as dulled sense of taste and smell, but that’s just the beginning of something far worse.
+For one, it can cause bad breath as well as a dulled sense of taste and smell, but that’s just the beginning of something far worse.

 Here are the other possible oral health impacts of smoking, as well as other forms of tobacco products: